 On February 4, 2022, the Company issued a notice of redemption that it would redeem, at 5:00 p.m.
 New York City time on March 7, 2022 (the "Redemption Date"), all of the Company's outstanding Public Warrants and Private Placement Warrants to purchase shares of the Company's Class A Common Stock that were governed by the Warrant Agreement, dated as of December 2, 2020 (the "Warrant Agreement"), between the Company and Continental Stock Transfer & Trust Company, as warrant agent (the "Warrant Agent"), at a redemption price of \$0.10 per Warrant (the "Redemption Price").
 On February 22, 2022, the Company issued a notice that the "Redemption Fair Market Value," determined in accordance with the Warrant Agreement based on the volume weighted average price of the Common Stock for the 10 trading days immediately following the date on which notice of redemption was sent, was \$10.33 and, accordingly, that holders exercising Warrants on a "cashless" basis before the Redemption Date would receive 0.261 shares of Common Stock per Warrant exercised.
 The Warrants were exercisable by their holders until immediately before 5:00 p.m.
-New York City time on the Redemption Date, either (i) on a cash basis, at an exercise price of \$11.50 per share of Common Stock, or (ii) on a "cashless" basis in which the exercisable by and the Redemption Date, an aggregate of 12,722,773 Warrants were exercised (including 17,785 on a cash basis and 12,704,988 on a "cashless" basis); an aggregate of 3,333,650 shares of Common Stock were issued upon exercise of the Warrants (including 17,785 shares in respect of cashless" exercise).
+New York City time on the Redemption Date, either (i) on a cash basis, at an exercise price of \$11.50 per share of Common Stock, or (ii) on a "cashless" basis in which the exercising holder would receive 0.261 shares of Common Stock per Warrant exercised.
+Between December 7, 2021 (the date the Warrants became exercisable) and the Redemption Date, an aggregate of 12,722,773 Warrants were exercised (including 17,785 on a cash basis and 12,704,988 on a "cashless" basis); an aggregate of 3,333,650 shares of Common Stock were issued upon exercise of the Warrants (including 17,785 shares in respect of cash exercises and 3,315,865 shares in respect of "cashless" exercises).
 A total of 377,187 Warrants remained outstanding and unexercised at the Redemption Date and were redeemed for an aggregate Redemption Price of \$38.
+Prior to the redemption date, the warrants had an aggregate fair value of \$81.4 million which resulted in a gain of \$51.8 million due to the decrease in the fair value of the warrant liability in fiscal year ended December 31, 2022.
+There were no outstanding warrants as of December 31, 2022